-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% 100.00% The final test will be compulsory in order to achieve sufficiency.
+8. Evaluation criteria and Grading System valuation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% 100.00% The final test will be compulsory in order to achieve sufficiency.
 Oral presentations assessment 25.00% 0.00% Oral presentation of cases, critically analysing the information.
+In the case of not exceeding these presentations, students will have to take a final oral exam.
 Assessment of problem solving and/or case studies 25.00% 0.00% Presentation by the student of the requested work.
-Total : 100.00% 100.00%
+To tal: 100.00% 100.00%